-The Financial Sector Advisory Center (FinSAC), based in Vienna, is a dedicated technical unit of the World Bank’s Finance & Markets Global Practice.
-It provides independent, confidential, and tailored expertise, technical advice, and implementation support to client countries in the Emerging Europe and Central Asia (ECA) region.
+The Financial Sector Advisory Center (FinSAC), based in Vienna, provides independent, confidential, and tailored expertise, technical advice, and implementation support to client countries in the Emerging Europe and Central Asia (ECA) region.

 FinSAC offers global knowledge to help develop and disseminate good practices that can enrich regional policy debates and cross-fertilize reforms.
 It promotes the application of international benchmarks and standards with the support of global and regional organizations.